-We thank Chris Blcker and Ludvig Bohlin for comments that improved our manuscript.
-M.R. was supported by the Swedish Research Council, grant 2016-00796.
-SL was funded by the Danish Council for Independent Research, grant number 4184-00556a, and the Villum Foundation 'High resolution networks'.
-University contact data (from the Copenhagen Networks Study [21]) was collected with the permission of the Danish Data Protection Agency (Journal number 2012-41-0664).
+We thank Chris Blöcker and Ludvig Bohlin for comments that improved our manuscript.
+M.R. was supported by the Swedish Research Council, Grant No. 2016-00796.
+S.L. was funded by the Danish Council for Independent Research, Grant No. 4184-00556a, and the Villum Foundation "High Resolution Networks."